zX3no/rust-tui/README.md

 ### TODO

-Write help menu / move to better argument handler
+Move to better argument handler

 Add support for notes